bondgh0954/Kubernetes-project6/README.md

    <h2>step1</h2>
    Create a Helm chart with chart name "microservice"<br/>
    "helm create microservice"
+   Create "deployment.yaml" and "service.yaml" configuration files in the template repository

    From the above information, a connection graph is generated